openebs-archive/e2e-tests/providers/openebs/installers/storageclass/0.7/README.md

 # OpenEBS v0.7 storageclass job

-This litmus job installs openebs storage pool or storage pool claim and openebs storage class for openebs jiva or cstor v0.7.
+This e2e job installs openebs storage pool or storage pool claim and openebs storage class for openebs jiva or cstor v0.7.
 By default this job creates a storage pool with name *openebs-mntdir* and storage class with name *openebs-storageclass* and uses the following yaml jinja template.

 cstore storageclass template
 ```